Skip to main content

 The insurance adjuster says the crash was my fault.
 What now?

-Do not accept what the insurance adjuster tells you.
-Their goal is to protect their company's money, and blaming the motorcyclist is a common tactic.
-Fault is a legal conclusion based on evidence.
-An independent investigation can uncover the truth through traffic camera footage, witness interviews, or expert analysis.
-Never agree that you were at fault until you have spoken with a lawyer.
+Do not accept what the insurance adjuster tells you at face value.
+Their primary goal is to protect their company's financial interests, and blaming the motorcyclist is a common defensive tactic.
+Fault is a legal conclusion that must be based on objective evidence, not on an adjuster's preliminary assessment.
+An independent investigation can uncover the truth through traffic camera footage, witness interviews, accident reconstruction, or expert analysis.
+Given that motorcyclists are 29 times more likely to die per mile traveled than passenger vehicle occupants according to NHTSA data, and Colorado recorded 131 motorcycle fatalities in 2023, establishing accurate fault is critical.
+Colorado law requires helmets for riders under 18 under C.R.S. § 42-4-1502, but compliance or non-compliance does not determine liability.
+Never agree to fault determinations until consulting with a personal injury attorney who can independently evaluate the evidence and protect the injured rider's rights.

 Call (720) 432-7032 or request a free consultation.
 No fees unless we win.